nvanbenschoten/paxos/README.md

 nodes, or crash paxos instances completely.
 All of this is deterministic and easy to test.

+These network tests include a number of interesting cases, such as failures during leader election.
+They verify that as long as fewer than a majority of nodes go down during the leader election, then the election still succeeds.
+However, if a majority of nodes crash, then the election blocks and never finishes.
+They also instrument the paxos timers themselves to make sure they are behaving as expected.

 ### Multiple Processes on the Same Host

 Another implementation issue faced while developing the sample applications was